 What exactly is blockchain technology?
 This is a question I have gotten from several of my readers, so since it is such a hot topic, I decided to just do a post about it.
 With Bitcoin, Litecoin, Iota and several other cryptocurrencies being so popular, it’s no wonder people want to know about everything surrounding it.
+That’s why many people interested in crypto decide to get all the latest litecoin news from btcnn to stay educated regarding these many different cryptocurrencies.
 Grab a cocktail and settle in for this one.

 Blockchain technology is an invention by a person or group of people known as Satoshi Nakamoto.
 Blockchains are secure databases by design.
 The concept was introduced in 2008 and then implemented for the first time in 2009 as part of the digital bitcoin currency; the blockchain serves as the public ledger for all bitcoin transactions.